 This simple step is essential in working out how much you can realistically borrow.
 Find out more about what it is and how to apply.

 You’ve saved up your deposit.
 You’ve worked with a financial adviser on a budget, and you’ve done some research on where you might want to buy.
-You’re almost ready to buy your first home.
+You’re almost ready to buy or build your first home.

 Before you rush out to inspect all the properties, it’s time to work out how much you can afford to buy.
 It’s well worth making a trip to your bank or preferred lender to get conditional approval.